FuckinClown/GDI-GUI/README.md

 A visuals creator for fun.
 No payload is harmful, its all for show

-I might add a few features or abandon this after its done, if you like this project please star the repo so I know what you think
+If you like this project please star the repo so I know what you think